User-friendly guarantees for the Langevin Monte Carlo with inaccurate gradient: Guarantees in the Wasserstein distance with accurate gradient

 then we have $W_2(\nu_K, \pi) \le \varepsilon$.
 In other words, conditions \eqref{5} are sufficient for the density of the output of the LMC algorithm after $K$ iterations to be within the precision $\varepsilon$ of the target density when the precision is measured using the Wasserstein distance.
 This readily yields

 Assuming $m,M$ and $\|\btheta_{0}-\btheta^*\|_2^2/p$ to be constants, we can deduce from the last display that it suffices $K = C (p/\varepsilon^{2})\log(p/\varepsilon^2)$ number of iterations in order to reach the precision level $\varepsilon$.
 This fact has been first established in \citep{Dalalyan14} for the LMC algorithm with a warm start and the total-variation distance.
-It was later improved by \cite{durmus2017,Durmus2}, who showed that the same result holds for any starting point and established similar bounds for the Wasserstein distance. \Cref{thOne} above can be seen as a user-friendly version of the corresponding result established by \cite{Durmus2}.
+It was later improved by \cite{durmus2017,Durmus2}, where the authors showed that the same result holds for any starting point and established similar bounds for the Wasserstein distance. \Cref{thOne} above can be seen as a user-friendly version of the corresponding result established by \cite{Durmus2}.

 \begin{remark} Although~\eqref{4} is relevant for understanding the order of magnitude of $W_2(\nu_0,\pi)$, it has limited applicability since the distance $\|\btheta_0-\btheta^*\|$ might be hard to evaluate.
-An attractive alternative to that bound is the following\footnote{The second line follows from strong convexity whereas the third line is a consequence of the fact that $\btheta^*$ is a stationary point of $f$.}:
+As mentioned in \citep{DalalyanColt}, an attractive alternative to that bound is given by the inequality \footnote{The second line follows from strong convexity whereas the third line is a consequence of the fact that $\btheta^*$ is a stationary point of $f$.}

 If $f$ is lower bounded by some known constant, for instance if $f\ge 0$, the last inequality provides the computable upper bound $W_2(\nu_0,\pi)^2 \le \big(2f(\btheta_0)+p\big)/m$. \end{remark}